 Add the Qgiv Integration

 Click Add Integration to get started.
-Next, you will be brought to an Integration Settings page where you will need to add the API Token you generated in the previous step.
+You'll be brought to an Integration Settings page where you will need to add the API Token you generated in the previous step.
 Once you have entered your API Token, click Connect to Qgiv.

 Monitor the Klaviyo Sync & Verify Donation Data